niklasf/python-chess/README.rst

 performance is critical.
 The goal is rather to create a simple and relatively highlevel library.

-However, even though bit fiddling in Python is not as fast as in C or C++, the current version is still much faster than previous attempts including the naive x88 move generation from libchess.
+You can install the `gmpy2` or `gmpy` (https://code.google.com/p/gmpy/) modules in order to get a slight performance boost on basic operations like bit scans and population counts.

-You can install the `gmpy2` or `gmpy` (https://code.google.com/p/gmpy/) modules in order to get a slight performance boost by using native `pop_count` and `bit_scan` operations.
+python-chess will only ever import very basic general (non-chess-related) operations from native libraries.
+All logic is pure Python.
+There will always be pure Python fallbacks.

 Installing
 ----------